Throughout the application and admission process, applicants can expect that the UVA Law Admissions Office will

 From applicants, we expect the decorum and comportment — in written and telephone correspondence, as well as in person — that characterizes the best members of the legal profession.

-- TBA – Financial Aid Office begins awarding financial aid packages via Student Info System (SIS)
+- Late Feb./Early March – Financial Aid Office begins awarding financial aid packages via Student Info System (SIS)

 During this time, we’re receiving many applications and conducting interviews by invitation.
 Because UVA Law has a rolling admissions policy, we review both regular decision applications and binding expedited decision applications during this time period.
 Binding expedited decision applications are reviewed pursuant to our 15-business-day turnaround policy.
 Admissions offers are made via letter.